-Parents need to communicate about their child(ren) and their perception of their needs through the mediation process.
+Parents need to communicate about their child(ren) and their perception of their needs through the counseling process.
 If a parent is concerned about the other parent’s anger, they should talk about their child’s need for peace, positive functional role modeling and security.
 If a parent is concerned about the fact that the other parent lets their daughter stay up too late, they should address it by talking about her/his need for routine and structure.
 Parents should be open to what they might need to change for their child(ren)’s benefit.
 They must be willing to avoid character assassinations.

 Finally, parents should bring a sense of balance and humor.
-At times during mediation, things get tense.
-Parents should maintain a perspective that balances their desires, the other parent’s desires, and their child(ren)’s needs.
+At times during sessions, things get tense.
+Parents should maintain a perspective that balances their desires for their child (ren)’s best interest, the other parent’s desires for their child(ren)’s best interest, and their child(ren)’s needs.
 While this is the goal, it may not be easy.
 If things get tense, parents should remember that they are there for their children, not them self.
 They should recall that they don’t have to like their ex- spouse/partner to make an agreement on behalf of their child(ren); they just have to love the child(ren) more than they hate their ex-spouse/partner.
-The struggling parent may have a brief time-out from the mediation session if necessary though extra time may cost them financially; with proper preparation this can be avoided.
-If the emotional stress is too great or child support issues are involved the parents may need several mediation sessions to reach a satisfactory settlement.
-Child support mediation sessions must be scheduled on a separate date than co-parenting mediation.
+The struggling parent may have a brief time-out from a session if necessary, though extra time may cost them financially; with proper preparation this can be avoided.
+If the emotional stress is too great or child support issues are involved the parents may need other type sessions to reach a satisfactory settlement.
+Child support counseling sessions must be scheduled on a separate date than co-parent counseling.